DolarToday

 DolarToday is an American website that focuses on Latin American politics and finance.
 The company is more known for being an exchange rate reference to the Venezuelan bolívar, a currency which is not freely convertible; it is also known for the company's focus in monitoring the Venezuelan economy.

 History

 Founding

 DolarToday was founded on May 18, 2010.
 It is headquartered in Miami, Florida, United States.
 Prior to the election of Nicolás Maduro in 2013, DolarToday was the second most popular exchange rate reference in Venezuela, behind Lechuga Verde.
 However, when a scandal caused the demise of Lechuga Verde, DolarToday became the most popular exchange rate reference.

 Its president is Gustavo Diaz, a Home Depot salesman in Alabama.
 According to BBC Mundo, DolarToday was founded as "a form of protest against a dictatorship increasingly committed to silence and intimidate the media in Venezuela."
-Up until today, the company's website publishes criticisms about the Maduro administration which the founder states "are selected by the site’s writers based in Venezuela".
+The company's website published criticisms about the Maduro administration which the founder states "are selected by the site’s writers based in Venezuela".